arangodb-foxx/pregelator/README.md

 - Run `make deploy`
 - Run `make zip`
 - Change the name of the zip-file accordingly.
-- Commit and push chnages.
+- Commit and push changes.
 ```

 ## Use the build in JS commands: